-CREATE TABLE Usage Notes for Encryption
+Usage Notes for CREATE TABLE Encryption

-Create a table with encryption enabled or disabled on a LOB column.
-The current TDE (Transparent Data Encryption) syntax is used for extending encryption to LOB data types.
-The LOB must be created with SECUREFILE parameter.

-- Encryption is performed at block level. - 'encrypt_algorithm' indicates the name of the encryption algorithm.
-Valid algorithms are: - 3DES168 - AES128 - AES192 (default) - AES256 - The column encryption key is derived from PASSWORD, if specified. - SALT is the default for LOB encryption.
-NO SALT is not supported. - All LOBs in the LOB column will be encrypted. - DECRYPT keeps the LOBs in cleartext. - LOBs can be encrypted only on a per-column basis (same as Transparent Data Encryption).
-All partitions within a LOB column will be encrypted. - Key management controls the ability to encrypt or decrypt. - LOB encryption is allowed only with SECUREFILE LOBs. - Transparent data encryption is not supported by the traditional import and export utilities or by transportable-tablespace-based export.
+- The current Transparent Data Encryption (TDE) syntax is used for enabling encryption on LOB data types.
+The LOB must be created with the SECUREFILE parameter. - Encryption is performed at the block level. - encrypt_algorithm indicates the name of the encryption algorithm.
+Valid algorithms are: AES192 (default), 3DES168, AES128, and AES256. - The column encryption key is derived from PASSWORD, if specified. - SALT is the default for LOB encryption.
+NO SALT is not supported. - All LOBs in the LOB column are encrypted. - DECRYPT keeps the LOBs in clear text. - LOBs can be encrypted only on a per-column basis, similar to TDE.
+All partitions within a LOB column are encrypted. - Key management controls the ability to encrypt or decrypt. - LOB encryption is allowed only with SecureFiles LOBs. - TDE is not supported by the traditional import and export utilities or by transportable-tablespace-based export.
 Use the Data Pump import and export utilities with encrypted columns instead.

-See Also: The chapter on "Using Oracle Wallet Manager" in Oracle Database Advanced Security Administrator's Guide for how to create and use Oracle Wallet with TDE.
+See Also: The chapter on "Using Oracle Wallet Manager" in Oracle Database Advanced Security Administrator's Guide for information about creating and using Oracle wallet with TDE.

-CREATE TABLE Examples for Encryption
+Examples of CREATE TABLE Encryption